ENQUIRE NOW

 We hope the gift bags will inspire green thinking in our pupils.
 With guidance and support, every little effort will bring about positive change in the world.

 China and the West may have different food cultures, but food conservation is universal.
-As a bilingual school, Huili's is uniquely positioned to build a bridge between cultures and teach a valuable lesson about the food we eat, the hard work that goes into its production and how we can all be better stewards of our planet.
+As a bilingual school, Hiba's is uniquely positioned to build a bridge between cultures and teach a valuable lesson about the food we eat, the hard work that goes into its production and how we can all be better stewards of our planet.